 Final Exam Period: 24 hours a day beginning at 8 p.m. on the last day of classes for the semester

 Any amplified sound or other noise reaching beyond the limits of an individual room is considered an infringement on others’ personal space and may be addressed through the disciplinary process.
-Quiet Hours and a 24-hour courtesy policy are practiced to support this philosophy.
-If you encounter a noise problem, bring it to the attention of the offender.
-If the problem persists, contact your RA or the RA on duty.
-Periodically, Hall Council-sanctioned activities (indoor or outdoor) may receive exception from the quiet-hours guidelines with prior approval from University Housing staff members.
+If you encounter a noise problem, bring it to the attention of the other person.
+If the problem persists, contact your Resident Advisor or the Resident Advisor on-call.
+Periodically, University-sanctioned activities (indoor or outdoor) may receive an exception from the quiet hours guidelines with prior approval from University Housing staff members.

 Residents are encouraged to make their residence hall or apartment rooms a home away from home.
 Add your personal design touches to create a place to study and live comfortably.
-Follow these guidelines to keep you and your belongings safe:
+To help keep you and your belongings safe, follow these guidelines:

 - Candles are not permitted in resident rooms unless they are battery-operated LED candles.

 - No furniture or decorations should inhibit entry or exit in any manner.